jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (e) assisting in activities described in paragraphs (a) to (d).

 ### 6 Multi-terminal and multi-player gaming machines
-In this Act, each terminal or player station of a mufti-terminal or mufti-player gaming machine must be treated as 1 gaming machine.
+In this Act, each terminal or player station of a multi-terminal or multi-player gaming machine must be treated as 1 gaming machine.

 ### 7 Meaning of significant influence in casino
 (1) A person has a significant influence in a casino if the person— (a) is or will be a director of the holder of, or applicant for, or proposed transferee or alienee of, a casino licence for the casino; or
   (b) is or will be employed or engaged by the holder of, or applicant for, or proposed transferee or alienee of, a casino licence for the casino as the chief executive or a senior manager of the casino; or
-  (c) owns or will own shares, directly or indirectly, in the holder of, or applicant for, or proposed transferee or alienee of, a casino licence for the casino that confer control of 20% or more of the voting rights of share holders of any class in the holder, applicant, or proposed transferee or alienee.
+  (c) owns or will own shares, directly or indirectly, in the holder of, or applicant for, or proposed transferee or alienee of, a casino licence for the casino that confer control of 20% or more of the voting rights of shareholders of any class in the holder, applicant, or proposed transferee or alienee.
 (2) A significant influence in a casino includes any influence that the Secretary or the Gambling Commission (as the case may be) considers to be a significant interest in the management, ownership, or operation of a casino, however acquired or to be acquired.
 (3) Subsection (1) does not limit what the Secretary or the Gambling Commission, as the case may be, considers to be a significant influence under subsection (2).
 (4) In subsection (1)(a), the term director includes a person described in section 126(1) of the Companies Act 1993.